English teen Tom Holland is Marvel's new 'Spider-Man'

 News of Holland’s selection may disappoint some fans who had said they wanted a black actor to play Spider-Man for the upcoming film.

-Walt Disney Co’s (DIS.N) Marvel Studios will co-produce the film with Sony (6758.T).
+Walt Disney Co’s Marvel Studios will co-produce the film with Sony.
 Under the agreement announced in February, Spider-Man will appear in the Marvel film, and Marvel characters, such as Iron Man, Thor and Captain America, can appear in later Spider-Man films.

 Holland is expected to make his first appearance as Spider-Man in “Captain America: Civil War,” which is due for release in summer 2016.